boyter/lc/README.md

 The binary name for `licencechecker` is `lc`.

-For binary files see releases.
-To build from source you need to have Go setup with your GOPATH working and your go binary path exported like so,
+For binary files see releases https://github.com/boyter/lc/releases To build from source you need to have Go setup with your GOPATH working and your go binary path exported like so,

 ```
 export PATH=$PATH:$(go env GOPATH)/bin